 Chapter 14: The Rver

-The ash of last nights fire lay in spiked shadows of powdery greyness below what had been the branches fueling its flames.
+The ash of the fire lay in spiked shadows of powdery grey below what had been the branches fueling its flames.

-In the stillness of the dawn, from the tip of a remaining stub a fine strand of translucent smoke rose up as straight as the stem of a bulrush, until its wispy resolve seemed to falter, where upon it began to spiral and mingle aimlessly before disappearing into the coolness of the morning air.
+In the dawn stillness, from the tip of a wooden stub a strand of translucent smoke rose up as straight as the stem of a bulrush, until its wispy resolve faltered, where upon it spiraled and mingled aimlessly before disappearing into the morning air.

-In the dawn dimness, looking across the dambo I could see how the recent rains had been absorbed into a tinge of lush vitality by its grassy cover.
-It was obvious that winters wrinkled dryness was being usurped by the new summer flush.
+Even in the dawn dimness it was apparent that the recent rains had been absorbed into a tinge of lush vitality by the dambo’s grassy cover.
+Winters wrinkled dryness was being usurped by summers new flush.

-I looked up at the braying calls and pulsing swish of their wings as a gaggle of Trumpeter Hornbills flew overhead, spreading out upriver from their evening roost in the thick trees of the island in the river.
+Overhead the quietness was wrinkled by the braying calls and pulsing swish of their wings as a gaggle of Trumpeter Hornbills spread out upriver from their evening roost in the thick trees of a river island.

 Earlier, well before any hint of dawn, it was the hiss of the gas cooker which gently pulled back the cloak of slumber while it still wrapped me in its comfortable folds.
 Moses, as he had always done, roused first.